2001 World Championships in Athletics – Women's heptathlon

 These are the official results of the Women's Heptathlon competition at the 2001 World Championships in Edmonton, Alberta, Canada.
 With 18 participating athletes, including two non-finishers and one non-starter, the competition is notable for having the lowest number of competitors in the World Championships history.
 The competition started on Saturday August 4, 2001 and ended on Sunday August 5, 2001.
+The winning margin was 155 points.